deeptishelar/BikeSimulation/README.md

 3. The program will prompt **Enter a file name with path:**

-4. Enter the valid filename with path : eg: /Users/deeptishelar/Documents/bgl/commands.txt
+4. Enter the valid filename with path : eg: /Users/deeptishelar/Documents/bgl/commands.txt (sample files can be found at out/production/BikeSimulation/resources)

 5. Hit enter